 On today’s date in 1957, former prime minister Lester Bowles Pearson was awarded the Nobel Peace Prize for his creation of the United Nations Emergency Force (UNEF) in Egypt during the 1956 Suez Crisis.

-The Nobel Prize – named after Swedish inventor of dynamite Alfred Nobel – has been awarded since 1901 for achievements in physics, chemistry, physiology, medicine, literature and peace.
+Named after Swedish inventor of dynamite Alfred Nobel, the Nobel Prize has been awarded since 1901 for achievements in physics, chemistry, physiology, medicine, literature and peace.
 In 1968, a separate award for economics was created.

 Pearson, who served as prime minister from 1963-68 and as leader of the Liberal Party from 1958-68, is the only Canadian to win the Nobel Peace Prize.
 By establishing the first UNEF (the second coming in the mid-to-late-1970s), Pearson helped secure an end to the Suez Crisis.

-In 1973, Pearson was commemorated on a six-cent dark red stamp (Scott #591) issued by Canada’s Post Office Department as part of its Caricature Definitives series (SC #586-93a).
+In 1973, Pearson was commemorated on a six-cent dark red stamp (Scott #591) issued by Canada’s Post Office Department (now Canada Post) as part of its Caricature Definitives series (SC #586-93a).
 Printed by the Canadian Bank Note Co., the stamp has general tagging along two opposite sides.

 More recently, in 2000, Pearson was featured on a 46-cent stamp (SC #1825c) issued by Canada Post as part of its Millennium Collection.
 This stamp, which was printed by Ashton-Potter on Tullis Russell coated paper, was issued on a pane of four that celebrated Canadian humanitarians and peacekeepers (SC #1825).
 The pane also commemorated Raoul Dandurand (SC #1825a); Pauline Vanier, Red Cross and Elizabeth Smellie (SC #1825b); and Canada’s role in banning land mines (SC #1825d).